-The QAA Foundation Degree Characteristics Statement (2015), Early Childhood Studies Subject Benchmark Statement (2014), UK Quality Code for Higher Education (B3 Section 2 indicator 2) Work-based and placement learning, and Framework for Higher Education Qualifications (FHEQ 2008) have been used as a framework within which this programme has been developed, and within which it will be implemented and monitored.
-The course is located at level 5 of the FHEQ.
+The QAA Foundation Degree Characteristics Statement (2015), Early Childhood Studies Subject Benchmark Statement (2014), UK Quality Code for Higher Education (B3 Section 2 indicator 2) Work-based and placement learning, and Framework for Higher Education Qualifications (FHEQ 2008) have been used to develop this programme and will be the framework within which it is, subsequently, implemented and monitored.

-The Characteristics Statement defining the distinctive features of Foundation Degrees within the Framework for Higher Education Qualifications (FHEQ 2008) ensures that expectations placed on student performance are recorded in language appropriate to the levels on module outlines and that assessment of knowledge, understanding and skills of students is appropriate at individual centres and across the partnership i.e. supporting moderation and standardisation.
+The Characteristics Statement defining the distinctive features of Foundation Degrees within the Framework for Higher Education Qualifications (FHEQ 2008) ensures that expectations placed on student performance are recorded in language appropriate to the levels on module outlines and that assessment of students' knowledge, understanding and skills is appropriate at individual centres and across the partnerships (e.g. through supporting moderation and standardisation).
 Feedback from external examiners facilitates on-going evaluation of the expectations placed on students and the extent of their attainment.

-17 Support for students
+17. Support for students

-Students are supported by a Personal Academic Tutor, Module Tutors, Course Leaders, a professional Partner in the setting and Practice Based Learning Tutor.
+Students are supported by a Personal Academic Tutor, Module Tutors, Course Leaders, a Professional Partner in the setting and a Practice Based Learning Tutor.
 A peer learning support system is integral to the course design and organisation.
-A student handbook and module outlines provide relevant information and guidance.
+A student handbook and module outlines also provide relevant information and guidance.